Nexoniq

 Per-device alerts

-Toggle alerts on for any device or service. macOS notifications fire when something goes offline, comes back, or stays down — never on transient flapping.
+Toggle alerts on per device or service. macOS notifications fire when something goes offline, comes back, or stays down.
+Transient flapping is filtered out before it reaches you.

 /03

-24-hour, 7-day and 30-day percentages computed from observed data.
-No five-nines theatre — when data is partial, the value reads — instead of pretending.
+24-hour, 7-day and 30-day percentages computed from what Nexoniq actually observed.
+If the data is partial, the value shows “—” rather than a guess.

 /04